MartinFeichtinger/rocketpi/setupRocketpi.md

 ## Configurations for the GPIO-Programming
 - install the pigpio library `sudo apt install pigpio`
 - setup the pigpio daemon to start at boot `sudo systemctl enable pigpiod`
+- test the configuration with the `pigpioTest.c` program (located under pigpio)

 ## Configurate VS-Code
 - install vs-code on your ubuntu system